 The OECD and European Commission have both examined the issue of economic / business substance, while the issue is also enshrined in the Double Tax Treaties that Cyprus has with many countries like Russia and Greece.

-Economic / business substance is now an absolute necessity for investors using Cyprus or any other international jurisdiction.
+Economic / business substance is now a necessity for investors using Cyprus or any other international jurisdiction.
 The typical definition of economic substance is that a transaction or entity must have an economic purpose besides reducing tax liability in order to be considered valid.

-A key aspect of this is that holding companies, for instance, must have a real physical presence in Cyprus, documented through establishing independent offices with staff administering the day-to-day management of the company.
+A key aspect of this is that holding companies, for instance, may have a real physical presence in Cyprus, documented through establishing independent offices with staff administering the day-to-day management of the company.